 Pour That Resin!

 Once it’s mixed, it’s time to pour!
 Carefully and slowly pour your resin into your glitter prepped mold.
-A little bit of spillage is fine, but you want to pour until you have a nice even line on the top of your resin mold.
-If it’s not precise, don’t worry, you can sand any rough edges of your resin once it’s cured.
+A little spillage is fine, but you’ll pour until you have a nice even line on the top of your resin mold.
+If it’s not precise, don’t worry.
+You can sand any rough edges of your resin once it’s cured.

-At this point, if you want to drop a few dribbles of alcohol ink into the resin, do that.
+If you’d like to add alcohol ink, now is the time.
 You can use a toothpick to stir the color in or let gravity create a pattern as the resin cures.

 Check for bubbles periodically throughout the “working period of the resin.”
 For my product, it was 45 minutes.
 You can use a toothpick for popping any large bubbles that form.
 You will also want to cover your work at this point and only uncover when you’re checking for bubbles to pop.